 will at some point say, ‘Ah, I have got it’, and you will go home, and you

-will write ten pages of Z formalism, and you will go back to your colleagues, and you will
+will write ten pages of Z formalism, and you will go back to your colleagues, and

 say, ‘I have solved it.
 Here is the design’.
 You do not have the design.
 You

 do not have a Z document.
 If it is only the formalism, it’s not a